lsmith/yui3/src/eventx/README.md

 ### Addition of a default event and smart events

-In the current system, every type (e.g. 'render' or 'fooChange') to must be published separately.
+In the current system, every type (e.g. 'render' or 'fooChange') must be published separately.
 If a class only fires facadeless notification events, but 10 of them, that makes 10 objects.
 There's no support for events that match a generic pattern in their type.